 Long opening hours and quality-oriented services

-Building on the “Bibliothèques Ouvertes +” label supported by the State, with collaboration between the University of Lille and Sciences Po Lille, over the next 10 years the SCD aims to develop a metropolis-wide policy, an ambition in sync with its focus on high-quality services and the success of our students.
+Building on the “Bibliothèques Ouvertes +” label supported by the State, with collaboration between the University of Lille and Sciences Po Lille, over the next 10 years the libraries aim to develop a policy for the Lille metropolitan area, an ambition in sync with its focus on high-quality services and the success of our students.

 Collections of excellence

-Maintaining the excellence of its collections and developing high value-added services are key ambitions for the University of Lille’s documentation in the context of the ULNE project.
+Maintaining the excellence of its collections and developing high value-added services are key ambitions for the University of Lille’s documentation department in the context of the Université Lille Nord Europe project.
 This policy is strengthened by the university’s top-quality collections, in particular those awarded the CollEx label by the State.

-In contributing to the success of its students, the SCD also supports equal opportunities for all students with an ambitious policy to make a large number of handbooks available.
+In contributing to the success of its students, the libraries also support equal opportunities for all students with an ambitious policy to make a large number of textbooks available.

 Training for users

-Working closely with our teaching innovation units and more broadly in line with the University of Lille’s overall strategy, training for users is a key focus of the SCD.
+Working closely with our academic departments ant the department of pedagogical innovation and more broadly in line with the University of Lille’s overall strategy, training for users is a key focus of the libraries.
 A rich and varied offer has been developed at all locations at bachelor’s, master’s and doctoral levels, drawing on the most innovative approaches.

-The SCD is pursuing and intensifying its development of top-level support for research, researchers and doctoral students in a way that reflects changing research processes and the models used for scholarly communication.
+The libraries are pursuing and intensifying their development of top-level support for research, researchers and doctoral students in a way that reflects changing research processes and the models used for scholarly communication.

-In close collaboration with the research department, the SCD supports doctoral students, ensures high visibility of academic output, assists in the production of a structured digital corpus, and contributes to the development and implementation of a local roadmap for the success of the national Open Science plan announced in the summer of 2018.
+In close collaboration with the research department, the libraries support doctoral students, ensures high visibility of academic output, assists in the production of structured digital corpora, and contributes to the development and implementation of a local roadmap for the success of the national Open Science plan announced in the summer of 2018.